DannyCostin/Prowler.Key.Pass/README.md

 App Copyright (C) 2021 Danny Costin.

-Images Copyright (C) Butkovits Atila.
+Images Copyright (C) Butkovits Atila https://atibutkovits.wixsite.com/badog/

 This program is free software; you can redistribute it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2